llm-pt-ibm/brazilian_northeast_humor_benchmark/README.md

 ## Models config

 A template file for configuring the models you want to run in the benchmark is at ```config/models_config.yaml```.

+The template contains the models we ran in an initial experiment, with the credential fields to be filled in.
+They are: ``deepseek-r1-0528-qwen3-8b, gemini-2.5-flash, gemma-3-gaia-pt-br-4b-it, gpt-4, granite-3-3-8b-instruct, llama-3-405b-instruct e sabia-3.1.``

 Example: